hack4impact-uiuc/h4i-recruitment/backend/README.md

 }
 ```

+However, `keys.json` is no longer used as part of the login.
+We use the following accounts as test logins:

+  * member@test.com
+  * lead@test.com

+The password for all of them is `password`.

 ### Docker

 To run with [Docker](https://www.docker.com/) (and start the frontend and backend all at once with one command):